nasa/cumulus/README.md

 Lerna will update the version of all packages after the selection.
 You then have to:

 1. Commit the package version updates that are made by Lerna.
 2. Update the CHANGELOG.md.
-Put a header under the 'Unreleased' section with the a version number and the date.
+Put a header under the 'Unreleased' section with the new version number and the date.
 3. Add a link to the github "compare" view at the bottom of the CHANGELOG, following the existing pattern.

 Commit all changes and open a PR.